paulleader/ripchord/README.md

 * It's limited to using MakeMKV and Handbrake.
 * It only handles movies (only long tracks are currently ripped and converted).
 * Subtitles are not extracted.
-* Naming of the result is based on the title found on the disc.
+* Naming of the result is based on the title found on the disc, this is not always that reliable, so you may have to rename some files if you want your media player to correctly identify them.

+## Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request
+6. Wait a couple of days while I find the time to respond in-between feeding/changing the baby... :)

 ## TODO